dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 This keyword expects the expected fault message (as textual type) for a testcase.

 ## File linking
-In some programming exercises are the students expected to read input from files.
+In some programming exercises the students are expected to read input from files.
 In the evaluation feedback you often want to allow the student to see the content of these files.
-Hereby can you add list of files that must be linked at the context and/or testcase level.
+You can add a list of files that must be linked at the context and/or testcase level.

 ```yaml
 - tab: "Count"